yegor256/blog/_posts/2016/nov/2016-11-21-naked-data.md

 Encapsulation leads to the absence of _naked_ data on all levels and in all forms.

 <!--more-->

+{% picture /images/2016/11/borat.jpg 0 Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan (2006) by Larry Charles %}

 This is what naked data is (C code):